 Commercial insurance in the UAE

-If you are running your own business or working as a freelancer in the UAE, you will need to make sure you are insured to the right level.
+If you are working as a freelancer or running your own business in the UAE, you will need to make sure you are insured to the right level.
 Both compulsory and optional forms of insurance are available, including:

 - Liability insurance: public liability insurance is compulsory for many industries (e.g., construction).
 Businesses can also take out professional liability insurance to cover cases of professional negligence or product liability which covers claims made against products sold or manufactured.